kwaldenphd/world-wide-web/README.md

   </tr>
   </table>

-All the materials for your website (`.html`, `.css`, and image files) can be submitted on Canvas as a single `.zip` folder on Canvas, along with your answers to lab notebook questions.

-You can download the entire Replit project by clicking on the "Download as Zip" option under the three dots next to "Files" on the left-hand side of the page.
+All the materials for your website (`.html`, `.css`, and image files) can be submitted as a single `.zip` folder on Canvas.
+You can download the entire Replit project by clicking on the `Download as Zip` option under the three dots next to `Files` on the left-hand side of the page.

 Also include a link to your Replit project workspace.
 This link is the URL that is active in your browser when you are working on this project in Replit.
 - Link template: `https://replit.com/@USERNAME/PROJECTNAME`